krunkosaurus/chartstack/README.md

 1. **Adapters:** Adapters normalize data into **UCDS** format.
 A [Keen adapter](src/adapter/chartstack.keen.universal.adapter.js) for all data coming from http://api.keen.io is included in this repo.
 2. **Renderers:** Renderer plugins understands how to render to each supported charting library using the **UCDS** format.
 Here is an example of the [NVD3 renderer](src/renderer/chartstack.nvd3.renderer.js).
-2. The Chartstack core which holds and controls the flow of both *1.* and *2.* and supplies convenience methods useable in each plugin type.
+2. **Chartstack core:** Holds and controls the flow of both *1.* and *2.* and supplies convenience methods useable in each plugin type.

 ## How to install